Scaling DAQIS at Nuvia a.s.

 The biggest change wasn’t the technology, but how we worked.
 I pushed for a clear separation between Frontend and Backend responsibilities:

 The result: Faster delivery, easier onboarding for new people, and fewer UI bugs.
-We stopped wasting the time of senior backend devs on CSS positioning.
+We stopped wasting the time of senior backend devs on CSS positioning3.

 Making Data Speak to Management